madenindya/DeliveryService/README.md

 using **java aima** to solve problems

 Problem:
-Two courier need to deliver foods to customers
+Two couriers need to deliver foods to customers
 The input map contains river(obstacle) and one way
 Try to get find the shortest path